-USC Spatial students make real-world impact
+USC Spatial students make a real-world impact

-Whether they are engaged in issues of climate change, healthy communities, or sustainability, USC students in spatial sciences courses work side-by-side with renowned interdisciplinary faculty as they apply geospatial science and technologies to address complex global challenges.
+Whether they are engaged in issues of climate change, spatial economics, healthy communities, or sustainability, USC students in spatial sciences courses work side-by-side with renowned interdisciplinary faculty as they apply geospatial science and technologies to address complex global challenges.

-Using resources in architecture, geographic information science, geospatial technologies, urban and regional planning, environmental science, and computer and data science, GIS and Sustainability Science minors, Human Security and Geospatial Intelligence minors, Spatial Studies minors, and B.S. in GeoDesign majors are making our world a better place.
-From furthering the renaissance of the historic Broadway district in downtown Los Angeles to promoting urban renewal in The Netherlands and China, USC Spatial students are using the principles and methodologies of geodesign to bring about a more sustainable and healthy future.
+Using resources in landscape architecture, geographic information science, geospatial technologies, urban and regional planning, environmental science, and computer and data science, USC Spatial majors, minors, and alumni are contributing to a more sustainable and healthy future.

 Act globally and locally